gahstanz/PracticalChallenge/README.md

 https://randomuser.me/.
 This REST API can return up to 5000 random generated user information.

-For the simplicity of this challenge the scopes are limited as follow:
 * Scrollable list view display list of users
 * Each user displayed should at least the following information
   - Thumbnail